Constitution of Bangladesh: Amendments

 As of 2023, the Constitution of the People's Republic of Bangladesh has been amended 17 times.

-Comparisons with other Constitutions
+Comparisons with other constitutions

 Bangladesh has a single codified document as its Constitution, as in the United States, India, Brazil, Pakistan, Germany and France.
-It is not an unwritten constitution or a set of Constitutional statutes, as in Britain, Israel, Canada, New Zealand, Saudi Arabia and Sweden.
+It is not an unwritten constitution or a set of Constitutional statutes, as in the United Kingdom, Israel, Canada, New Zealand, Saudi Arabia and Sweden.